-Deciding who is at fault after a road traffic accident is the determining factor for which party is responsible for paying the damage.
-In other words, it is the difference between a non-fault claim or an at-fault claim.
+Deciding who is at fault after a road traffic accident is a determining factor in which party is responsible for paying the damage.
+In other words, it is the difference between a non-fault claim and an at-fault claim.

-It is therefore important that the accident is correctly assessed to ensure the correct driver accepts blame.
+Therefore, it’s important that the accident is correctly assessed to ensure the correct driver accepts the blame.

 The first step is to determine whether traffic laws have been broken.
 For example, did a driver jump a red light or were they travelling too fast?
-Often it is unclear or contested and while there might be evidence, such as skid marks on the road, witness statements logged with the police can also be vital in supporting a claim.
+Often, it is unclear or contested.
+While there might be evidence, such as skid marks on the road, witness statements logged with the police can also be vital in supporting a claim.

 If a driver apologises for hitting the other party or admits to not seeing them, it can be seen as an admittance of guilt and apportioned against them.

 The driver’s insurance company will make the final decision including on any pay-out.
-If you disagree, you can contest it in writing and if you’re still unhappy with the outcome, you have a right to take your complaint to the Financial Ombudsman Service.
+If you disagree, you can contest it in writing.
+If you’re still unhappy with the outcome, you have a right to take your complaint to the Financial Ombudsman Service.

 Does my level of insurance affect my non-fault claim?